German idealism: Kant

-According to Kant, the human mind is not capable of directly experiencing the external world as it is in itself.
+According to Immanuel Kant, the human mind is not capable of directly experiencing the external world as it is in itself.
 Instead, our experience of the world is mediated by the a priori categories and concepts that are inherent in the human mind.
-These categories and concepts, which Kant calls "transcendental" because they are necessary for any experience, structure and organize our experience of the world, but they do not provide us with direct access to the thing-in-itself, which is the ultimate nature of reality.
+These categories and concepts, which Kant calls "transcendental" because they are necessary for any experience, structure and organize our experience of the world, but they do not provide us with direct access to the thing-in-itself, which is the ultimate reality.

 Kant's transcendental idealism has two main components.
 The first is the idea that the human mind is not a passive recipient of sensory information, but is actively involved in shaping our experience of the world.
 The second is the idea that the nature of reality is ultimately unknowable to us, because our experience of the world is mediated by the structures of our own minds.

-Kant criticized pure reason.
-He wanted to restrict reasoning, judging, and speaking only to objects of possible experience.
-His three most notable successors, however, would react against Kant's stringent limits.
+Kant restricted the domain of knowledge to objects of possible experience.
+His three most notable successors, however, would react against such stringent limits.

 Jacobi

 In 1787, Friedrich Heinrich Jacobi addressed, in his book On Faith, or Idealism and Realism, Kant's concept of "thing-in-itself".
 Jacobi agreed that the objective thing-in-itself cannot be directly known.
 However, he stated, it must be taken on belief.
-A subject must believe that there is a real object in the external world that is related to the representation or mental idea that is directly known.
+A subject must believe that there is a real object in the external world that is related to its subjective representation.
 This belief is a result of revelation or immediately known, but logically unproved, truth.
 The real existence of a thing-in-itself is revealed or disclosed to the observing subject.
 In this way, the subject directly knows the ideal, subjective representations that appear in the mind, and strongly believes in the real, objective thing-in-itself that exists outside the mind.
-By presenting the external world as an object of belief, Jacobi legitimized belief. "…[B]y reducing the external world to a matter of faith, he wanted merely to open a little door for faith in general..."
+By presenting the external world as an object of belief, Jacobi aimed to legitimize belief – or faith – in general.